 You can learn even more about what it’s like to work in medical assistant jobs, what it takes to be a medical assistant, and the requirements for getting hired from the American Association of Medical Assistants, a professional association just for administrative and clinical medical assistants.

-You can also get more information by visiting our school website.
-Here you can find out about how to enroll, options for medical assistant programs, and everything we have to offer students from flexible schedules to financial aid assistance and career services.
+You can also get more information by visiting our school website at Florida Technical College.
+Here you can find out about how to enroll, options for medical assistant programs, and everything we have to offer Florida Technical College students from flexible schedules to financial aid assistance and career services.
 When you’re ready to launch your new career in health care, contact us to get more information and to get enrolled in classes!